-At the company level by senior management and staff utilizing site-specific aspects as reported by internal and external parties through both internal and external site inspections and audits.
-These reports are documented on our corporate database Sustainability Information Management System (SIMS) and rolled up to both the asset and company levels.
-SIMS tracks and manages corrective actions and compliance issues associated with environmental aspects and risks in a transparent, effective manner.
+At the company level, senior management and staff identify site-specific risks and opportunities through internal and external site inspections and audits.
+The results are documented in our corporate database Sustainability Information Management System (SIMS) and rolled up to both the asset and company levels.
+SIMS tracks and manages corrective actions and compliance issues associated with environmental aspects and risks in a transparent, effective manner with timelines and direct accountability.